jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Using the API Service Gateway `machineId`, record the `certificateId` for the API Services Gateway certificate registed on the remote BIG-IP.

 **Step 3.
-Using the TrustedProxy remove the API Services Gateway certificate from your remote BIG-IP**
+Using the TrustedProxy extension, remove the API Services Gateway certificate from your remote BIG-IP**

 Augment the `uri` in the POST body to include the `certificateId` and change the method to `Delete`.
 This will issue a `DELETE` request through the trust to delete the API Services Gateway certificate.